aspnet/Benchmarks/src/BenchmarksDriver/README.md

 Properties of the SignalR client
   HubProtocol            Name of the hub protocol to be used between client and server.
   TransportType          Name of the transport to communicate over.
-  LogLevel               LogLevel name for SignalR connections to use. e.g. 'Trace' or 'Warning'
+  LogLevel               LogLevel name for SignalR connections to use. e.g. 'Trace' or 'Warning'.
+  CollectLatency         Turns on collection of detailed latency, used for Percentiles, by default we just collect average Latency.
 ```

 ### Examples